helmiri/INFO-F409-Exam_Project/README.md

-# INFO-F409---Exam-project
+# INFO-F409 - Exam project
-Exam project on the topic : "Learning dynamics in social dilemmas"
+Exam project on the following topic : **Learning dynamics in social dilemmas**.